Summary

 How many hours of sleep per night should teenagers aim to get?

-The current thoughts are that teenagers need about 8 to 10 hours sleep per night.
-Most teenagers across the world get between 7 to 8 hours sleep, so they may be at risk of being in ‘sleep debt’.
+The current thoughts are that teenagers need between 8 to 10 hours sleep per night.
+Most teenagers across the world get between 7 to 8 hours sleep, so they may not be getting the sleep they need and be at risk of building up a ‘sleep debt’.

 If people find it hard to get to sleep or to get enough sleep, what are some techniques they could try to improve this?